zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Russ says, “I’m not a doctor but you may have somet hing more serious, maybe bronchitis or pneumonia.
 You need a chest x-ray or something.”
 Russ says he’s not a doctor, but he thinks that Cheryl might have a more serious illness or problem with her body.
 He says that she may have “b ronchitis” (bronchitis).
 Bronchitis is a condition where you have typically an infection of the tubes, the passages, that lead into the lungs.
 Usually it caus es coughing and difficulty breathing and can be quite serious.
 You need to go to a doctor to get medicine if you have bronchitis, usually.

 Russ says that Cheryl might also have pneumonia.
-“P neumonia” (pneumonia) – notice the “p” is silent; we don’t pronounce it – i s also an infection related to your lungs.
+“P neumonia” (pneumonia) – notice the “p” is silent; we don’t pronounce it – is also an infection related to your lungs.
 When you have pneumonia, your lungs often fi ll with a fluid, a liquid, which

 makes it difficult to breathe.
 A pneumonia can also  be quite serious.
 In fact, you can die from pneumonia.